Page contents

-Imotski – Red And Blue Lake Croatia
+Visit The Red And Blue Lake In Imotski Croatia

 Imotski is a hidden Dalmatian vacation that we bet you’ve never heard about; with 11 breathtaking lakes, distinctive wines, fantastic food, and villas, Imotski is a delightful Dalmatian vacation town.

 Everyone knows Dalmatia has some of Europe’s best beaches and summer vacation spots.
 During the summer season, beaches and restaurants became packed with people.
-So if you are looking for a day trip to get away from crowds, a day trip to Imotski is the perfect solution for you.
+So, if you are looking for a day trip to get away from crowds, a day trip to Imotski is the perfect solution for you.

 Imotski is an old town located in the south of Croatia.
 Thanks to its climate and architecture, it has the characteristics of a Dalmatian town.
 Moreover, the sea is just 30 km away.
 It is a town with a slow pace of life, full of calmness in the air—the perfect place to relax mentally.
 In addition to that, the surroundings in Imotski are breathtaking.

 Imotski has 11 lakes waiting to be included on the UNESCO World Heritage List.
-They are also ideal for a wide range of activities.
-Specifically cycling, walking, and swimming.
+They are also ideal for a wide range of activities—specifically cycling, walking, and swimming.
 There are also small wineries for anyone wanting to try local Croatian wine.
 Additionally, the Dalmatian hinterland’s cuisine is impressive.
-It combines everything from the Adriatic sea with continental food.
-The bonus thing is; the farther away from the shore you go, the lower the prices at restaurants get.
+It combines everything from the Adriatic Sea with continental food.
+The bonus thing is the farther away from the shore you go, the lower the prices at restaurants get.

 How To Get To The Imotski Lakes